brownplt/B2T2/CoreAPI.md

 ### Description

-Update a column in `t1`.
-For each row, `f` maps from the old value to the new one.
-E.g.
+Consumes a `Table`, a `ColName` representing a column name, and a transformation function and produces a new `Table` where the transformation function has been applied to all values in the named column. [cite cs111]

 ```
 > addLastName =